jeffoconnorau/AGMPowerCLI/README.md

 All date fields are returned by AGM as EPOCH time (an offset from Jan 1, 1970).
 The Module transforms these using the timezone discussed above.
 If an EPOCH time is shown (which will be a long number), then this field has been missed and needs to be added to the transform effort.

-## Out-GridView for Mac

-We have found that Out-GridView on Mac does not work for most SARG commands.
-This is a bug in OGV and not the report,  as OGV with PS7 on Windows works fine.
-As an alternative download and use Out-HTMLview  on Mac

 ## What about Self Signed Certs?

 At this time you only have the choice to ignore the cert.
-Clearly you can manually import the cert and trust it, or you can install a trusted cert on the Appliance to avoid the issue altogether.
+Clearly you can manually import the cert and trust it, or you can install a trusted cert on your AGM to avoid the issue altogether.